 Egyptian shortbreads are one of the easier traditional African desserts to make because they contain only a few simple ingredients.
 As long as you’re following the recipe, there’s no way you can mess up these crumby desserts.

-If you’ve ever had Indian nankhatai, Egyptian shortbreads are almost similar to them.
-Both of these desserts are irresistibly crumby with a melt-in-your-mouth texture.
-The only notable difference is that Egyptian shortbread tends to be more buttery, and they feature almonds on top.
+If you’ve ever had Indian nankhatai, these authentic Egyptian desserts are almost similar to them.
+Both of these are irresistibly crumby with a melt-in-your-mouth texture.
+The only notable difference is Egyptian shortbreads tend to be more buttery, and they feature almonds on top.

 A staple dessert in Morocco, chebakia is a deep-fried, honey-coated sesame cookie formed into a flower shape.
 Because chebakia is coated with melted honey, these cookies are excellent for sweet tooths.

 Traditionally, chebakia is served with harira soup.
 This meal is very commonplace for Moroccans when they break the Ramadan fast.
 Chebakia also pairs well with mint tea, especially when the temperature plunges.

 If you haven’t tried makroud el louse, you’re missing out.
 These flourless cookies are made with almonds, eggs, orange flower water, and sugar.
 While makroud el louse might contain only basic ingredients, these must-try Algerian foods turn out to be exceedingly delicious.

 When making makroud el louse, it’s important to use blanched almonds.
 However, if you can’t get your hands on these, you can let the almond sit in boiling water for a minute or two.
 After that, drain the almonds and rinse them in cold water.

 A classic South African dessert, peppermint crisp tart might not look sophisticated or fancy, but it sure is yummy enough to keep you coming back for more.
 After all, peppermint crisp tart is a dessert that virtually every South African has tasted at least once in their lives.